Grease Interceptor: What Can Happen When Grease Traps Aren’t Cleaned?

 Grease interceptors are a bit like visiting the dentist – it is important to perform regular services – so as to prevent greater expense and potential pain at a later point.
 If a trap is not cleaned, it can cause blockages, spillages and potential large fines from water and health authorities.

-Waster offers low cost waste and recycling services to small and medium Aussie businesses such as grease trap cleaning.
+Waster offers low cost waste and recycling services to small and medium Aussie businesses such as rubbish collections and grease trap cleaning.
 Check out your options and pricing in our online shop today.